 Two days in Valencia is enough time to explore the highlights of Spain’s 3rd largest city whether you’re planning a short city break or a longer trip around Spain.
 Located on the South-East coast, the port city of Valencia has become a popular international destination over recent years and offers tourists the best of both worlds with a well preserved historic centre full of Gothic buildings plus incredible modern architecture and interactive museums in the city of Arts and Sciences, located in the new part of Valencia.

-2 days in Valencia: Day One
+Valencia in 2 Days: Day One

 The Central Market of Valencia